IBM/carbon-addons-angular/README.md

 - what is the process when one implementation should become the base?
 - how should changes and updates be shared?
 - how do updates to older major versions work?
+	- in a lerna managed repo with independent versioning it seems like there isn't a great way other than manually bumping
+	- a lerna repo with fixed versioning doesn't really seem to solve the core issue (allowing packages to be at different major and minor versions)
 - how are issues handled?
 	- who should respond?
 	- how are they organized?